sm2302-aug23/grp-r-fourier/readme__1.md

 **3. Maximum value reached after the first backtrack for these sequences.**

-**4. Are backtracking sequences more common among even or odd starting integers.**
+**4. Are backtracking sequences more common among even or odd starting integers?**

 ### 4) Visualisations